United States Army enlisted rank insignia: Command roles

 The headquarters of each company-sized unit is assigned a senior non-commissioned officer (NCO) who, as the highest-ranking enlisted person in the company/battery/troop, monitors the enlisted personnel and is their advocate with the commanding officer.
 This position is known as the "first sergeant," though the person carrying that title does not have to have that rank.
 In a battalion or larger unit, the senior NCO is a sergeant major.
 The rank of sergeant major is usually carried by the senior NCO of the S-3 staff section in a battalion, regiment, or a brigade, and in most staff sections in larger units.
 The command sergeant major fills an advisory function, assisting the commander of a battalion, regiment, brigade, or higher formation in personnel matters.
 The Sergeant Major of the Army has a similar role assisting the Army Chief of Staff.

 In terms of command, the rank of a person typically determines what job and command the soldier has within a unit.
-For personnel in US Army mechanized infantry, a Bradley infantry fighting vehicle (M2A2) is commanded by a Staff Sergeant, the gun is manned by a Specialist or Sergeant and the driver is Specialist or below.
+For personnel in US Army mechanized infantry, a Bradley infantry fighting vehicle (M2A2) is commanded by a Staff Sergeant, the gun is operated by a Specialist or Sergeant and the driver is Specialist or below.
 For armor, the Abrams main battle tank (M1A2) is commanded by a captain, lieutenant, sergeant first class or staff sergeant, the gunner is a staff sergeant or sergeant, and the driver and loader are specialists or below.